- 1 What is the BA.5 Omicron variant of COVID-19?

 Since then, COVID-19 Omicron sublineages (or subvariants) have emerged.

-- Omicron BA.1 subvariant – this accounted for the widespread surge in COVID-19 cases starting December 2021.
-BA.1 cases are now declining.
+- Omicron BA.1 subvariant – this accounted for the widespread surge in COVID-19 cases in December 2021 and the early part of 2022.

-- Omicron BA.3 subvariant – rare cases in isolated countries, but not in U.S.
+- Omicron BA.3 subvariant – rare cases in isolated countries, but not in the U.S.

 According to the U.S. Centers for Disease Control and Prevention (CDC), Omicron can cause more infections and spread faster than the original COVID-19 strain.
 It also spreads more easily than the Delta variant of COVID-19.